ansemjo/pi2co-usb/README.md

 After that you should be able to speak to the chip with the `micronucleus` commandline application if you connect a USB breakout appropriately. **To enter the bootloader later**, you'll need to reset the chip by briefly shorting the RESET pin to ground.

-To allow normal users to spead with the bootloader, apply the udev rules found in [49-micronucleus.rules](https://github.com/micronucleus/micronucleus/blob/e74ce6f064e0bcbe1c52459a0988187c76834222/commandline/49-micronucleus.rules).
+To allow normal users to speak with the bootloader, apply the udev rules found in [49-micronucleus.rules](https://github.com/micronucleus/micronucleus/blob/e74ce6f064e0bcbe1c52459a0988187c76834222/commandline/49-micronucleus.rules).

 ### Flash the Firmware